07803492177/swift-evolution/proposals/000a-move-function.md

-In this document I proposing adding a new function called `move` to the swift standard library that can be used to end the lifetime of a specific local let, var, or function parameter.
+In this document I proposing adding a new function called `move` to the swift standard library that can be used to end the lifetime of a specific local let, local var, or consuming parameter.
 In order to enforce this, the compiler will emit a flow sensitive diagnostic upon any uses that are after the move function.
-As an
+As an example:
-example:

 ```
 // Ends lifetime of x, y's lifetime begins.